 Man, oh man.
 I just love homemade granola!
-I’m not sure who a sudden idea for an invention, but God bless you brother!
 I love the crunchiness of it.
-I like how it has just e.
+I like how it has just the right textures and levels of yumminess.
 Let me show you how to make your own granola and you’ll never look back!

 For this particular batch of granola, I used oats, raisins, dried cranberries but you can use any type of dried fruit you’d like.
 Apples, apricots, dates, dried blueberries or cherries – they’d all be delicious!